In first game back, Russell Wilson and the Seahawks shut out by the Packers

 Seattle is now 3-6 and with eight games remaining would have to go 6-2 to avoid the first losing season of Wilson’s career.

-That may be tough to do.
+That might be tough to do.

-But the addition last year of a third wild card spot and an NFC loaded with mediocrity means playoff chances remain, even if getting more remote by the week.
+But the addition last year of a third wild-card spot and an NFC loaded with mediocrity means playoff chances remain, even if getting more remote by the week.

 Seattle’s defense perfected bend-but-don’t-break early on, holding the Packers to just three points through the first three quarters despite allowing 287 yards.